m-thirumal/installation_guide/docs/Nginx/Add_TLS_For_Nginx_Hosted_Site.md

     `sudo hostnamectl set-hostname thirumal.org`

-2. next, check the hostname by typing `hostname` in Terminal
+2. Next, check the hostname by typing `hostname` in Terminal

 suppose, if you get an error